 How is the public and private healthcare in Madeira?

-On the island of Madeira, there are several public health centers serving residents and tourists, mostly in the Funchal area.
-Emergency cases are referred to the Hospital da Cruz de Carvalho, in the capital.
+On the island of Madeira, there are several public health centers that serve residents and tourists, mainly in the Funchal area.
+Emergency cases are referred to the Hospital da Cruz de Carvalho in the capital.

 How is the labor market in Madeira?

 The labor market in Madeira is almost entirely linked to tourism.
 The hotels, restaurants, and tourist experiences in the region are top-notch.
 Likewise, with the advancement of real estate developments on the island, civil construction is also on the rise.

 The region’s traditional agriculture, viticulture, and fishing remain strong and part of the Madeiran identity.